mpdroid/whoppr/README.md

 The following Spring Cloud services are then used to break it down into micro-services.
 - Spring Cloud Netflix (Zuul and Eureka)
 - Spring Cloud Feign
-- Spring Cloud Contracts
+- Spring Cloud Contracts and
-- Sprint Cloud Stream and
 - Spring Cloud Security